Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining

-In the second scenario, which regards the TRP-S1000-R7 instance, the usage of a mined pattern was again significant in generating high-quality initial solutions.
-As shown in Figure \ref{fig:metodo-construtivo-R7}, four out of five initial solutions based on patterns had better cost values that those constructed by the original constructive method.
-For the local search phase, Figure \ref{fig:busca-local-R7} demonstrates that again DM-GILS-RVND achieved better cost values compared to their respective values in GILS-RVND, achieving its best global at the tenth iteration.
+In the second execution, significant reductions of the cost values from pattern-based solution were observed, illustrated in Fig.~\ref{fig:behavior-r17-2}.
+In this execution, as also demonstrated in Fig.~\ref{fig:constructive-r17}, MDM-GILS-RVND presented better cost values than the original heuristic in the two phases.
+As in the first execution, the average size of each pattern is 480 frequent arcs.

-\subsection{Analyses of Time Convergence}
+\subsubsection{Analyses of Time Convergence}

-In order to evaluate algorithms with random components, Time-to-target (TTT) plots are used to analyse their behaviors \cite{Aiex2007}.
-Particularly, a TTT plot displays the probability (ordinate axis) of an algorithm achieve a solution at least as good as a given target within a running time (abscissa axis).
+In order to evaluate algorithms with random components, Time-to-target (TTT) plots are used to analyse their behaviors \citep{Aiex2007}.
+Particularly, a TTT plot displays the probability (ordinate axis) that algorithm will find a solution at least as good as a given target within a running time (abscissa axis).